mjoblin/vibinui/README_DEV.md

 1. The UI uses the backend's REST API mostly for:
    * **The initial bulk retrieval** of information on Tracks, Albums, and Artists.
    * **Details on the currently-playing Track** (lyrics, waveform, etc).
-   * **Performing actions on the streamer** such as pause/play, modifying the current Playlist, etc.
+   * **Performing actions on the streamer** such as pause/play, modifying the current Queue, etc.
    * **Performing actions on the amplifier** such as volume control, mute, etc.
-   * **Persisting information to the backend**, such as saving Playlists, marking Tracks or Albums as Favorites, etc.
+   * **Persisting information to the backend**, such as saving stored Playlists, marking Tracks or Albums as Favorites, etc.
 1. The REST API handlers can be found in `src/app/services/vibin*.ts`.
 1. The Redux store definitions can be found in `src/app/store`.